balain/job-application-agent/README.md

 - `--clear-cache`: Clear resume cache and exit
 - `--cache-stats`: Show cache statistics and exit
 - `--mcp-server`: Run as MCP server for AI assistant integration

+**Application Tracking Options:**
+- `--track`: Track this application in the database
+- `--email`: Email address for application tracking (required with --track)
+- `--name`: Your name for application tracking (required with --track)
+- `--list-applications`: List all tracked applications
+- `--update-status`: Update application status (draft, applied, under_review, etc.)
+- `--application-id`: Application ID for status updates
+- `--delete-application`: Delete an application and all related records (requires confirmation)
+- `--force-delete`: Skip confirmation prompt when deleting applications (use with caution)
+- `--analytics`: Show application analytics and insights
+- `--export-data`: Export all application data to JSON file

 ## Supported Formats